 Hip pain is a debilitating condition that limits your mobility, leading to limping, loss of motion, and more.
-The expert physical therapists at Reddy-Care Physical & Occupational Therapy in Queens, Nassau, and Suffolk counties, New York, are highly skilled in diagnosing and treating hip pain.
+The expert physical therapists at Reddy Care Physical & Occupational Therapy in Farmingdale, Great Neck, Woodbury, and Queens, New York, are highly skilled in diagnosing and treating hip pain.
 With the right rehabilitation plan, the team can reduce pain and improve function in your hip.
-Call Reddy-Care Physical & Occupational Therapy or schedule an appointment online to learn more.
+Call Reddy Care Physical & Occupational Therapy or schedule an appointment online to learn more.

 Hip pain is a common condition that can cause pain inside the joint, outside the hip, or even on the upper thighs, buttocks, or groin.
 Hip pain can be acute, like from a recent impact or injury, or chronic caused by a degenerative disease.

 Many conditions cause hip pain, including the result of an injury, joint deterioration, or general overuse.
 Some of the most common hip pain causes include:

 Bursitis affects the small, fluid-filled sacs (bursae) that provide a layer of cushion for your muscles, bones, tendons, and ligaments.
 When these bursae become inflamed, they may cause hip pain and limit your mobility.

 Tendinitis is an inflammation of the tendons just outside your hip joint.
 Tendinitis pain typically feels like a dull ache when you move or stretch your hip.

 There are two main types of arthritis that cause hip pain.
 Osteoarthritis is a painful condition in which the cartilage in the hip joint begins to wear down, allowing your bones to rub together and cause friction.
 Rheumatoid arthritis, on the other hand, is an inflammatory autoimmune condition that often causes chronic hip pain.